SaverioCaminiti/cssSlideJS/README.md

 .fade .prev { display: block; }
 .fade .next { display: block; }
 ```
 In this example we position the images and animate the opacity property to create a fade-in/fade-out effect.
-Check `example/fade.html` to see the result.

-Don't forget to check out the other examples.
+Check `examples/fade.html` to see the result.
+Don't forget to check out the other examples: there is a lot of cool things you can do with a few lines of CSS.

 ### Pre-warm
-Based on your CSS animation you may experience some glitch at the beginnig of the slideshow (when no element is given a class `.prev`).
+Based on your CSS animation you may experience some glitch at the beginning of the slideshow (when no element is given a class `.prev`).

-To prevent this either assing classes to your images tag in the html code, like this:
+To prevent this you can assign classes to your images tag in the html code, like this:
 ```html
 <div id="mySlideshow" class="fade">
 	<img src="images/1.png" class="current"/>